nuxeo-sandbox/nuxeo-perforce/README.md

 ```

 ### Add triggers to Perforce
-To install them, add the folllowing trigger line using `p4 triggers`:
+To install them, use the p4 client, and add the folllowing trigger line using `p4 triggers`:
 ```
 nuxeo change-commit //... "//<PATH>/change-commit.js %changelist% %serverport%"
 ```